risc0/risc0/examples/rust/votingmachine/README.md

 A simple voting machine built on the Risc0 platform.

+**This example is for educational purposes only.
+Not for use in actual elections.**

 ## Overview

 A *voting machine* is a state machine with three operations: